al-badarin/Grip-Socks-BecomePro-Website/README.md

 ## Host

-The Grip Socks BecomePro platform is hosted on Firebase for both frontend deployment and backend services.
+The Grip Socks BecomePro platform is hosted on Firebase.

 - Frontend: Hosted at https://grip-socks-becomepro.web.app
   You can see it live here: <a href="https://grip-socks-becomepro.web.app">Grip Socks BecomePro</a>